FreeSync vs G-Sync – Which Is Best?

 NVIDIA G Sync Ultimate

-Released at the same time as G-Sync Compatible, at the 2019 CES, G-Sync Ultimate promised to add numerous new features to the already solid G-Sync tech.
+Released at the same time as G-Sync Compatible, at the 2019 CES, G-Sync Ultimate promised to add numerous novel features to the already robust G-Sync tech.

 One of the main talking points is its 1400 nits HDR.
 This enables G-Sync to score much higher in terms of lighting and provide an even crisper image.